OzannStack/Personal_assist_project/Readme.md

-# 🧠 Personal AI Assistant - Python GUI
+# 🧠 Personal Assistant - Python GUI

 A simple personal assistant built with Python's `tkinter` GUI library.
 It helps you manage personal notes and check live weather using the [WeatherAPI](https://www.weatherapi.com/).